vmaks/java-profiler-example/README.md

 https://github.com/jvm-profiling-tools/async-profiler

+* Java heap dump

-* You could also create a heap dump and open it with help of Intellij Idea or Visual VM.
+You could also create a heap dump and open it with help of Intellij Idea or Visual VM.

 ```
 jcmd 1 GC.heap_dump ./dump.hprof